How to Raise Your Cutting Table to Reduce Back Strain

 Once you have determined a good height, you’ll probably need to raise your table.
 You definitely will if it’s a table you’d normally sit at.

 Monica, from Cut, Stitch + Piece provides three easy solutions for raising the height of a table.
+Another option may be to add lockable casters to add a bit more height to a table that’s almost tall enough.

 Monica also discovered a great article at Ann’s Quilt N’ Stuff about making a table from scratch.
 The top has a layer of batting under the cover so it can be used for both pressing and cutting.